Evictor

 Evictor policy is not allowed to be turned on

-- The reason why Evictor is unavailable in the policies page is that CAST AI has detected an already existing Evictor installation.
+- Evictor is unavailable on the policies page because Cast AI has detected an existing Evictor installation.

-- In such a scenario, CAST AI will not try to manage evictor settings or upgrades.
+- Cast AI will not try to manage evictor settings or upgrades in such a scenario.

-- If you want CAST AI to manage Evictor configurations and upgrade to the most recent version, you need to remove the current installation first.
+- If you want Cast AI to manage Evictor configurations and upgrade to the most recent version, you must first remove the current installation.

 How to check the logs